github/open-source-survey/sampling.md

 ## Sampling on GitHub

-Broadly the plan is to sample a randomly selected set of visitors (either logged in or logged out) to licensed open source repositories.
-They will be presented with a dialog inviting them to complete the survey.
+A small percentage of randomly selected visitors (either logged in or logged out) to licensed open source repositories on GitHub.com will be enrolled in the sample.
+They will be presented with a dialog inviting them to take the survey.
+To preserve anonymity, we’re not recording data about which users take the survey.

-We will post more details here once this has been implemented.

 ## Sampling off GitHub